dotnet/machinelearning/README.md

 dotnet add package Microsoft.ML
 ```

-or from the NuGet package manager:
+or from the NuGet Package Manager:
 ```
 Install-Package Microsoft.ML
 ```